Thursday, August 11, 2011

 Jellyfish coming to life.

+I'm fascinated by jellyfishes.
+They are beautiful, but they have an air of danger about them.
 While creating these whimsical images, I was listening to CBC 2, and This American Life .
 What a fabulous way to spend a few days.

 Our Galley today.